mtowfiq/BOI-POKA-BOOK-VIBE/README_REACT.md

 3) Use useContext to access value in the context API.

 - Using context api, if we update the state in another component, it will affect the state in other components as well.

+- Import tailwind and daisyUI plugins in index.css and not app.css